 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-I don’t know what it is about muffins; but I love ’em.
-Next to soup, with tea, freshly baked muffins make me happy.
+I don’t know what it is about muffins, but I love them.
+Next to soup, with hot tea, freshly baked muffins make me happy.
 When we started the GAPS Diet, grain-free muffins like these made the new diet much easier for all of us.

-So if you or your kids are having a hard time getting on board with your healing diet, I have lots of tricks I’m eager to share from my metaphorical bag.
-In the meantime, bake up a batch of grain-free, sugar-free muffins and feel the happiness that fresh muffins bring to your kitchen.
+In the meantime, bake up a batch of grain-free, refined-sugar-free muffins, and feel the happiness that fresh muffins bring to your kitchen.

-- 1 ½ cups almond flour/meal, measured from 2 ½ cups blended, sprouted nuts (use any nut, such as hazelnuts, Brazil nuts, pecans)
+- 1 ½ cups nut flour measured from 2 ½ cups blended, sprouted nuts (use any nut, such as hazelnuts, Brazil nuts, pecans)

 - ½ cup flax seed meal

-- ½ cup finely chopped fresh apple or applesauce
+- ½ cup apple finely chopped fresh, or applesauce

 - 1 cup blueberries